OxfordCBRG/sps/README.md

                      ccpspank.so
 ```

+Several of these are hard coded paths that will need to be updated for local use.
+This could be improved in future versions.

 # Running locally

 When testing the code to check that it works, note that you can run it directly in any login session and then kill it as normal using `sps-stop`.
 The output will be written to a folder called `sps-local`.